Jon-Becker/research/papers/on-writing-performant-rust/on-writing-performant-rust.md

 }
 ```

 Running the above code, we can see that the database query is only performed once, even though we called the `get_data_from_database` function multiple times with the same input.
-This is because we cache the result and return it instead of recomputing it every time, saving us from performing the expensive lookup multiple times.
+This is because we cache the result and return it instead of recomputing it every time, saving us from performing the expensive lookup unnecessarily.

 ```text
 Performing database query for ID 42